This learning sequence explores recent historical reconsiderations and popular representations of 'Chinese ANZACs'.

 In this activity you have explored the case of Billy Sing and developed historical questions related to how well the history of ANZAC and its heroes is told.

-- To enrich your understanding further, listen to (or read) Does the Anzac myth lead to historical inaccuracy?
+- To enrich your understanding further, listen to (or read) a collection of articles asking Does the Anzac myth lead to historical inaccuracy?
 Respond to this question based upon those that you have written.

 Between 2014 and 2018, Australia will commemorate the ANZAC Centenary, marking 100 years since our nation's involvement in World War 1.